A.S. Accounting

 ACCT 310 - Intermediate Accounting I (4)

-The first of two in-depth financial accounting courses.
+Intermediate Accounting I is the first of two in-depth financial accounting courses.
 Theory, the conceptual framework, development of generally accepted accounting principles, and applications are stressed.
-Topics include the income statement, the statement of cash flows and the balance sheet, specifically asset accounts.
+Topics include the income statement, statement of cash flows and, the balance sheet, specifically the asset accounts.

 ACCT 320 - Intermediate Accounting II (4)

-The second of two in-depth financial accounting courses.
-Theory, concepts and applications are stressed.
-Topics include time value of money, current and non-current liabilities, leases, deferred taxes, retirement benefits, stockholders, equity, earning per share, accounting changes and errors, and statement of cash flows.
+This course is the second of two in-depth financial accounting courses.
+Theory, concepts, and applications are stressed.
+Topics include time value of money, current and non-current liabilities, leases, deferred taxes, retirement benefits, stockholders' equity, earnings per share, accounting changes and errors, and the statement of cash flows.

 ACCT 390 - Federal Income Tax I (4)